Income Payment Agreement (IPA)

 Disposable income is the amount left over after your total monthly living expenses have been deducted from your monthly income.
 For example if your income is £1500/mth and your expenses are £1400 your disposable income will be £100.
 This is what you will have to pay into your IPA.

 If you are living with a partner or spouse you will also need to provide information about their income in your application.
 The OR will use this to calculate the household disposable income.
-Only your share of this will have to be paid into your IPA
+However only your share of this will have to be paid into your IPA

 If your income is made up solely of benefits you are unlikely to get an IPA.
-If you are receiving DLA this is not included as part of your disposable income calculation.
+If you are receiving DLA or PIP this is not included as part of your disposable income calculation.

 How long do IPA Payments last?